prio-data/views_data_transformer/README.md

 For resolving the base data, Transform asks the query manager responsible for routing to data, which also routs to Transform.
 This means that transformations can be composed.
+For information about how to contribute, see [contributing](https://www.github.com/prio-data/contributing).